A Guide to The Good Friday Crucifixions in San Pedro Cutud

 Christ and the thieves were tied to wooden crosses, but only Jesus was nailed; his skin was rubbed with what we presumed to be alcohol before sanitized nails were driven through his skin.
 The cross was raised and the pageant progressed with the soldier piercing Christ’s torso with the spear.
 To our relief, this wasn’t actually performed, but only re-enacted.
 After about 10 minutes the cross was brought down and the nails removed, after which he was carried down the hill on a stretcher.
 His pierced skin was clearly visible.

-At this stage most of the audience, particularly foreigners, began to leave.
+At this stage most of the audience, began to leave.
 We were also getting ready to move when we realized that it was not over yet.
 It was now the turn for ‘spare Christ’ and a couple of others to get crucified.
 The procedure was again repeated for three other men, who had however lost a lot of the audience.
 Without the drama of the previous re-enactment and less clutter around, three other people were nailed to the crosses in what turned out to be a tougher viewing than the first crucifixion.

 We couldn’t help feeling that the main Christ and to an extent also his double were somehow enjoying the drama surrounding the activity, despite having nails hammered into their bodies, but this of course, is only our assumption whilst observing the characters from the comfort of our plastic seats.